 What Impact Would CBDCs Have on DeFi?

 Humanity’s systems of value exchange and transfer of assets have undergone a tremendous transformation over the past 200 years, going from barter to banknotes to Bitcoin.
-The emergence of cryptocurrencies and blockchain technology emphasizes fundamental demand for faster transactions and access to basic financial services.
+The emergence of Crypto Exchange India and blockchain technology emphasizes fundamental demand for faster transactions and access to basic financial services.
 In this essay, renowned DeFi & TradFi industry professionals outline their perspectives as they analyze CBDCs and how they can disrupt the emerging decentralised finance (DeFi) market.

 With the release of the e-CNY (digital yuan) in April 2020, the People’s Bank of China became the first major economy in the world to test-run the eagerly awaited central bank digital currency (CBDC) in a hugely successful, if not particularly popular, pilot programme that included more than 25 million Chinese citizens.
 According to the Bank of International Settlements, since then, more than 90% of nations have started legislative initiatives to implement their own government-backed cryptocurrency (BIS).